 - A face-balanced putter, especially a mallet style, is an excellent option if you notice a significant opening of the putter face (and an inside path) in your stroke.
 If your arc opens up more than four degrees, it pushes the boundaries of being capable of a solid and repetitive motion.
 This putter style will aid in creating a more straight-stroke style naturally.

 - Center-shafted mallet-style putters are helpful if you notice you consistently have off-center strikes.
-Using this type of putter, your hands are less likely to twist during the stroke.
+By using this type of putter, your hands are less likely to twist during the stroke.

 - As a general rule, the more arc you notice in your putting stroke style, the more toe-weighted your putter should be.

-There are blade putters, which have the more traditional-looking putter head shape of being narrow and longer.
-Traditionally, they have more control and accuracy on longer putts and are better if you usually putt on faster greens.
+One of the main types of putter heads is blade putters, which have a more traditional-looking putter head shape that’s long and narrow.
+Typically, they have more control and accuracy on longer putts and are better if you usually putt on faster greens.
 If you have a slight arc to your putting stroke path, a blade-style putter is a good fit for you.

-A mallet-style putter is better suited for a golfer who needs a forgiving putter.
+A mallet-style putter is better suited for a golfer who needs a forgiving club.
 This putter will produce a better result if a putt is miss-hit.
-If you have a straight back and straight-through putting stroke, this is the style of putter head for you.
-The mallet putter has many variations and sizes, like the TaylorMade Spider, Odyssey White Hot, and Titleist Scotty Cameron Special Select – the list continues.
+If you have a straight-back and straight-through putting stroke, this is the style of putter head for you.
+This type has many variations and sizes, like the TaylorMade Spider, Odyssey White Hot, and Titleist Scotty Cameron Special Select—the list goes on.
 Yes, some are expensive, but the right putter can be worth the investment for better scores!

-If you've watched the LPGA Tour in recent years, you've probably seen Michelle Wie's non-traditional putting stance, and if you've watched the PGA Tour, you've probably seen Bryson DeChambeau's putting change.
-The factors that help determine what kind of putter shaft length is appropriate for you:
+Men's standard length putters are between 34-35 inches long, and women's standard length is around 33 inches.
+But if you've watched the LPGA Tour in recent years, you've probably seen Michelle Wie's non-traditional putting stance, and if you've watched the PGA Tour, you've probably seen Bryson DeChambeau's putting change.
+Clearly, there’s no hard and fast rule about the exact length you need, though here are some factors that could help determine what kind of putter shaft length is appropriate for you:

 - How tall are you?
 Where do you hold the putter along the putter grip?
 Let your arms hang naturally.

 Should you get a putter with an aiming line or dots across the top?
-Many options have markings, and many options have no markings.
+Many club options have markings, and plenty of others don’t.
 You need to know if you see better with your left or right eye in order to line up your putter on the line you want.
 When we stand behind the ball and look straight down the target line, our eyes make a triangle with the target.
 If we have a strong eye dominance, when we come to the side of the putt and turn our heads to line up the putter with the target, this line can visually change.
 It is invaluable to practice this with an instructor or a friend who can double-check your aim for you!